ember-learn/guides-source/guides/release/state-management/tracked-properties.md

 Now, whenever we change the value of the `select`, it'll call the action method, which will set the value of `language`.
-Since `language` is marked as tracked, and was used in rendering `greeting`, Ember will know that `greeting` needs to be rerendered in the template, and will update.
+Since `language` is marked as tracked, and was used in rendering `greeting`, Ember will know that `greeting` needs to be re-rendered in the template, and will update.

 Another way that a tracked property could be updated is asynchronously, if you're sending a request to the server.
 For instance, maybe we would want to